Shreshth-mehra/Obsidian-TV-Tracker/README.md

 -   Added Clear all filters button
 -   Added Language filters
+-   Set default language filters in settings
+-   Set default properties to show in settings
 -   Can search using Production companies now
 -   Improved Error handling and Notices